ManuelLerchner/AdventOfCode23/README.md

-# Advent of Code 2023 - Repository Name
+# Advent of Code 2023

 This repository contains my solutions and code for the Advent of Code 2023 challenges.